Best TV shows to watch on NOW TV

 Riviera

 This Sky Atlantic drama stars Julia Stiles (10 Things I Hate About You) as Georgina Clios, an American art curator whose life if upended when her billionaire husband Constantine Clios (Anthony LaPaglia) dies in a yachting accident.
 When Georgina begins to dig deeper into her husband’s death, she soon becomes caught up in a world of lies, double-dealing and nefarious crime.
-Starring Adrian Lester, Juliet Stevenson, Iwan Rheon, Will Arnett and Rupert Graves, this drama is worth catching up on with season three on its way.
-Watch Riviera on NOW TV.
+Starring Adrian Lester, Juliet Stevenson, Iwan Rheon, Will Arnett and Rupert Graves, Riviera is worth catching up on with season three on its way.

 The Night Of